cogsec-collaborative/stix-enhancement-proposals/README.md

 text and schema, as well as the latest version (based on the git commit SHA1 hash).

+# SEP statuses
+* `draft`: for immature/bleeding-edge SEPs
+* `active`: for SEPs that are actually in production use and done enough to be debated for inclusion in a CSD
+* `deprecated`: for SEPs which have been EOL'ed or withdrawn

 # TODO
 - [ ] finish example for SCO SEPS (a la x-oasis-cti-tc-grouping)
 - [ ] figure out how to handle SEPs that add new properties or sets of properties to existing SDOs and SCOs
-- [ ] talk through the draft, active, and deprecated statuses
+- [ ] talk through the draft, active, and deprecated statuses - does
+      the minigroup/bleeding-edge work happen in `draft` on a fork, then get merged into `active` upon PR or is there a more formal review process?